Bites: Current Concepts

 POSSELT DAWSON

-Elaborate conceptual frameworks were concocted to explain why CR bites are healthy.
+Elaborate conceptual frameworks were concocted to explain why CR bites must be healthier than other types of bites.
 Dawson claimed that CR is the only mandibular position which is stable, because it is braced by bone; and therefore it is the only mandibular position that allows full relaxation of the superior lateral pterygoid muscles.
 Ramfjord claimed that the jaw muscles function with harmonious low level activity when the teeth contact evenly in CR.55 Other researchers hypothesized that centric interferences cause spasm or hyperactivity of the superior lateral pterygoid muscles by denying access to CR, and that chronic hyperactivity of the superior lateral pterygoid muscles displaces the TMJ articular disks by pulling them antero-medially off the condyle.
-Medical illustrations were drawn with the entire superior lateral pterygoid muscle attached directly to the front edge of the disk in a manner that would enable that muscle to pull the disk off the condyle.
+Medical illustrations were drawn with the entire superior lateral pterygoid muscle attached directly to the front edge of the disk in a manner that would enable it to pull the disk off the condyle.

 These hypotheses were combined to produce an explanatory model of TMJ disorders that is still widely accepted today.
-A recent article summarized, “Any sort of hit-and-slide from CR into MI will cause the condyles to translate down and forward out of the fossae.
+For example, one author write, “Any sort of hit-and-slide from CR into MI will cause the condyles to translate down and forward out of the fossae.
 Once the condyles are positioned down and forward on the slippery slope of the eminentiae, the inferior belly of the lateral pterygoid muscle must contract to hold the condyles in this down and forward position, while the superior belly of the lateral pterygoid must also contract to keep the disc properly positioned between the condyle and eminence.
 Periods of prolonged contraction of the lateral pterygoid result in fatigue or spasm of the muscle, which can be experienced as pain and discomfort to the patient.
 These symptoms can be exacerbated if the patient has a clenching or bruxing habit because the temporalis, medial pterygoid, and masseter elevator muscles will be highly active and will be in direct contrast to the already contracted lateral pterygoid muscles.
 This dysfunction and constant opposition between the elevator muscles and condyle positioning muscles will further increase the fatigue and strain on all of the muscles of mastication.
 Also, constant tension within the superior belly of the lateral pterygoid muscle (the portion of the lateral pterygoid with attachments to the articular disc) will result in continuous stretching of the ligaments that attach the disc to the posterior surface of the condyle.
 This constant stretching can eventually create an unstable condyle-disk assembly, resulting in a disc that can click or pop off of and onto the lateral pole of the condyle during function.”56

 Supporters of CR had to explain why most people with perfectly healthy masticatory systems lack the characteristics of an ideal or even a good bite according to CR theory.
-Centric slides can be found in all pre-industrial human dentitions,72-73 and they are still found in 90% of modern dentitions.74-76 When patients have full mouth reconstruction to eliminate their centric slide, it usually returns.77 Dawson claimed that these centric slides in apparently perfectly healthy jaw systems were due to an "adaptive centric posture", which occurs when "deformed TMJs have adapted to a degree that they can comfortably accept firm loading".
-Okeson blamed the anterior shifting of the condyles in CR on pathological elongation of the temporomandibular ligaments.
-57 Many researchers blamed lateral shifting of the condyles in CR on a pathology they named an "immediate side shift", and studies found that it varies in length from 0 to 3 mm, yet it appeared to have no clinical significance.58-59 Even the plausible sounding warning that condyles should not be held down on the slopes of the articular eminences for more than very short intervals turned out to be baseless when dentists treating sleep apnea learned that mandibles can be held in extreme protrusion all night without causing problems in most people.
+Centric slides can be found in all pre-industrial human dentitions,72-73 and they are still found in 90% of modern dentitions.74-76 When patients have full mouth reconstruction to eliminate their centric slide, it usually returns.77 Dawson claimed that the centric slides that are common in apparently perfectly healthy jaw systems were due to an "adaptive centric posture", which occurs when "deformed TMJs have adapted to a degree that they can comfortably accept firm loading".
+The ability of condyles to shift anteriorly in CR was blamed on pathological elongation of the temporomandibular ligaments.57 The ability of condyles to shift laterally in CR was blamed on "immediate side shift", a phenomenon that varies in length from 0 to 3 mm and appears to have no clinical significance.58-59

-In the 1960's, a researcher named D'Amico studied the skeletal remains of a tribe of American Indians and saw that they, like all tribal people, lose their overbite and overjet to acquire end to end occlusion as their teeth wear down with age.
-To D'Amico, their faces seemed too short, and he mistakenly concluded that this change in their bites was pathological.
-His reasoning was, "If the edge to edge relation of the anterior teeth were a hereditary functional relation, it would be seen in man today, with unabraded normal tooth structure".78 He went on to hypothesize that the tooth wear in these tribes could be prevented by more overlap of their canines with their long roots, because "nature intended the canines to protect the posterior teeth by guiding the mandible into CR".
+The concept of canine guidance was introduced in the 1960's by a researcher named D'Amico who studied the skeletal remains of one tribe of American Indians and saw that they, like all tribal people, lose their overbite and overjet to acquire end to end occlusion as their teeth wear down with age; but he mistakenly concluded that this change in their bites was a pathological loss of vertical dimension.
+His reasoning was, "If the edge to edge relation of the anterior teeth were a hereditary functional relation, it would be seen in man today, with unabraded normal tooth structure".78 He went on to hypothesize that the tooth wear which caused the pathological loss of vertical dimension could be prevented by more overlap of their canines, because "nature intended the canines to protect the posterior teeth by guiding the mandible into CR".
+However, he was diagnosing the tribal people he studied as having lost vertical dimension, because he was comparing them to his patients, many of whom had excessive face height.
+Actually these tribal people maintained very stable facial height in proportion to body height throughout life due to mechanisms that effectively compensated for whatever wear they experienced, as described fully in chapter 2 of ETIOLOGY.79-84

-D'Amico correctly observed that canine guidance decreases functional jaw muscle forces.
+D'Amico had correctly observed that canine guidance decreases functional jaw muscle forces.
 He said, "contact of the upper cuspids by the opposing mandibular teeth during eccentric excursions causes transmission of periodontal proprioceptive impulses to the mesencephalic root of the fifth cranial nerve, which in turn alters the motor impulses transmitted to the musculature."
-He advocated employing that reflex protective mechanism to reduce jaw muscle forces by increasing the steepness of the canine guidance to diminish tooth wear, because he had perceived excessive jaw muscle forces to be the problem that had caused the loss of vertical dimension in the Indian tribe he studied.
+Later other researchers using EMG affirmed his finding that canine contact reduces biting forces.
+They found that group function contacts caused both the ipsilateral temporalis and the masseter to fire; but a canine contact only triggered firing in the ipsilateral temporalis.

-However, the researchers were looking at the wrong muscle forces.
-The problem in TMJ disorders is excessive jaw muscle resting forces (tonus), not excessive functional jaw muscle forces; and canine guidance only reduces jaw muscle functional forces.87 Canine guidance shuts down functional masseter activity by triggering neuromuscular reflexes that are designed to protect the TMJs.
-In apes, lateral movements of the mandible during chewing can thrust the molars laterally to produce a powerful grinding action, while the contacts between the backward facing surfaces of the lower canines and the forward facing surfaces of the upper canines protect the mandible from posteriorly directed forces.
-In modern humans, lateral thrusts produce contacts between the forward facing surfaces of the lower canines and the backward facing surfaces of the upper canines, which can drive the ipsilateral mandible posteriorly and thereby activate the posterior temporalis muscles earlier in the chewing cycle to pull it away from the canine contact.
-In addition, while steepening canine guidance narrows the mandibular range of motion, there is good evidence that most people would be better served by a wider range of motion.
+However, D'Amico had used his finding of decreased functional muscle forces in the presence of canine guidance to advocate for steepening canine guidance, because he believed, as others did at that time, that TMJ disorders were due to excessive jaw muscle forces.85-86 Now we know that he was looking at the wrong muscle forces.
+Canine contact shuts off functional jaw muscle forces, because it triggers neuromuscular reflexes that are designed to protect the TMJs,87 but the problem in TMJ disorders is excessive jaw muscle resting forces (tonus), not functional forces.
+In apes, lateral mandibular thrusts during chewing produce a powerful grinding action, while the contacts between the backward facing surfaces of the lower canines and the forward facing surfaces of the upper canines protect the mandible from posteriorly directed forces.
+In modern humans, lateral mandibular thrusts produce contacts between the forward facing surfaces of the lower canines and the backward facing surfaces of the upper canines, which can drive the ipsilateral mandibular condyle posteriorly and thereby activate a protective response by the ipsilateral posterior temporalis muscle to pull the mandible away from the distally driving canine contact.
+In addition, while steepening canine guidance narrows the mandibular range of motion, there is good evidence that wider ranges of motion are healthier.
 When jaw muscles are rehabilitated and bites are stabilized, the functional mandibular range of motion naturally widens.100-102

 ANTERIOR GUIDANCE